ye-kyaw-thu/error-overflow/RL-exp-for-mybk.md

 <div align="center">

 Table 1.
-Best model and best score for each training
+Best model and best score for each baseline training of my-bk pair
 | No of Epoch for Training | Best Model Epoch | Model File | Best BLEU |
 |-----------:|-----------:|:-----------:|-----------:|
 | 30 | 30 | seq-model-mybk.30.2.80-16.52.2.38-10.84.pth | 9.36 |